mmtmn/cmb-study/README.md

 ok, I think its time to investigate the holographic hypothesis now, filling the sphere and adding ISPH resulted in having to change the algorithm running the gravity to avoid big-o time-space complexity, which introduced biases and wasn't all that worth it.
 Onwards towards the second option to keep moving forward.

+The first attempt at the holographic script resulted in a humorous way:
+- All HEALPix pixels at nside=2048 → ≈ 50 million points on the sphere
+- Then multiplying that by n_depth = 10 → 500+ million 3D points
+- Then trying to store and visualize all of them at once